Building A Culture Through Strength & Conditioning

 This presentation will entail the following:

-5. Getting the Entire Organization On the Same page
+5. Getting the Entire Organization On the Same page6.
+Organizational Structure

 Matt Balis, who has served as the head strength coach at UConn, Mississippi State, Utah and Virginia, enters his second season as the Director of Football Performance at the University Of Notre Dame.
 Balis has designed and developed all facets of the strength and conditioning program for the Irish football team.
 Balis oversees a staff of 5 and together they have designed workouts that prepare the Fighting Irish Football Team to be as mentally and physically prepared as they can possibly be.

 Balis was the strength and conditioning coordinator at UConn for three years (2014-16).
 He coordinated the strength and conditioning program for all 24 sports teams.
 He designed and developed all facets of the strength and conditioning program for the Husky football team.
 He collaborated with coaches and sports medicine staff, nutrition staff and massage therapy staff to give each athlete the best possible training, nutrition and rehabilitation service.Balis served as the Head Strength and Conditioning Coach at Mississippi State five seasons (2009-13).
 He helped the Bulldogs reach four consecutive bowl games -- a feat not previously accomplished in school history.
 In 2010, Balis was named one of three finalists for the FootballScoop Strength & Conditioning Coach of the Year Award.